Nakiami/mellivora/install/docker/README.md

 cp mellivora/include/config/db.inc.php.example mellivora/include/config/db.inc.php
 ```

 Making changes to these configuration files is optional.
 Configuration can also be overridden using environment variables.
+Environment variables can be defined in your docker-compose configuration.

 ### Run Mellivora

 Run

-``./bin/run_docker_dev``, which is the same as running ``docker-compose -f docker-compose.yml -f docker-compose.dev.override.yml up``
+``docker-compose -f docker-compose.dev.yml up``

-to start with dev mode settings (recommended).
+to start with dev mode settings.

-Or
- * ``docker-compose up`` to start, or
+You can also use
- * ``docker-compose up --build`` to rebuild and start
+ * ``docker-compose -f docker-compose.dev.yml up --build`` to rebuild and start

 #### Create an admin user